Nathanael-Farias/Agenda-de-Contatos-ASP.NET-Core-MVC/README.md

     dotnet restore
     ```

-4. Atualize a conexão com o banco de dados em `appsettings.json` com as credenciais do seu SQL Server.
+4. Atualize a string de conexão no arquivo `appsettings.json` com as credenciais do seu SQL Server.

 5. Crie e aplique a migração do banco de dados:
     ```bash